Jeremiahk2/Plotter/README.md

 # Plotter
-Utility for making digraphs visually using SFML and C++.
+Utility I've made for creating visual digraphs for AI projects I'm working on.